 School Start Time

-In accordance with the District Strategic Plan Goal: Social and Emotional Wellness of Staff and Students, Superintendent Dr. Andrew Keough convened a Task Force to investigate whether Dover-Sherborn should consider adjustments to its district start times.
+In accordance with the District Strategic Plan Goal: Social and Emotional Wellness of Staff and Students, Superintendent Dr. Andrew Keough convened a Task Force in the fall of 2018 to investigate whether Dover-Sherborn should consider adjustments to its district start times.
 Though this issue was investigated during the 2015-16 school year, Superintendent Bliss ultimately opted not to recommend a change to the school committees.
 Click here to view the 2015 School Start Time Final Report

 Experts agree that shifting start times later gives adolescents an opportunity to get the rest they need to be healthy, balanced, and successful students.
 Given the science-related to this issue and the desire by many in the community to revisit the subject of school start times, the Task Force looked at current scientific research as well as what other systems are doing in order to examine what might be in the best interests of Dover Sherborn students.